Security buyers filter vendor calls aggressively

 Pricing

 Pricing depends on the agreed security category, buyer seniority, account criteria, and qualification standard.
-If the risk reason is weak or the category is too broad, Coseek should tighten the campaign before adding meetings.
+If the risk reason is weak or the category is too broad, the campaign should tighten before adding meeting volume.